ControlledChaos/bs-plugin/README.md

-# bs-plugin
+#BS Plugin

-A basic starter plugin.
+A basic starter plugin for WordPress and ClassicPress.